 As a frequent guest speaker on several of her areas of expertise and collecting, she loves getting others excited about her passions and sharing what she has learned with current and future researchers, historians and lovers of art.

-Jessica Hough is Director of Exhibitions at the California Historical Society where she has worked since 2012.
+Jessica Hough is an independent researcher and writer.
+She served as the Director of Exhibitions for the California Historical Society from 2012-2018.
 She is a member of the senior management team, helping to provide strategic direction for the organization.
 Hough oversees the production of six or more exhibitions each year—some mounted at the galleries of the California Historical Society and others at partner institutions across California.
 She works out of the Southern California office in downtown Los Angeles.
 Previously she was Director, Exhibitions, Publications, and Programs at the Hammer Museum at UCLA.
 Other positions include Director of the Mills College Art Museum, and Curatorial Director at The Aldrich Contemporary Art Museum where she worked for over nine years and organized more than forty exhibitions.
 She is co-curator of ¡Murales Rebeldes!—L.A.
 Chicana/o Murals under Siege which opened in September 2017 and author of the companion publication of the same name.
 She earned her BA in Art History from Occidental College, and MA in Curatorial Studies from Bard College.
 She lives in the Los Feliz neighborhood of Los Angeles.

 Sue Luftschein is the Head of Special Collections at the USC Libraries.
 She previously worked as an archivist at the Huntington Library where she processed photographic collections of California history, and prior to that at the J. Paul Getty Trust in the Institutional Records and Archives department.
 She has an MLIS from UCLA and a Ph.D. in Art History from the City University of New York Graduate Center.
 Although she is a transplant to Los Angeles, Sue has developed a keen interest in the history of LA, and is delighted to be able to share that interest with others.